HaydenBelanger/assemblylinemachines/docs/recipes/grinding.md

 - `machine_required`: Boolean, *optional*
 *If this is set to true, the recipe will not work in the Manual Grinder, and will only work in the Simple or Electric Grinder.*
 - `chanceToDouble`: Decimal between 0 and 1, **1.18-1.3.3+ only,** *optional*
 *If set, this will be the percentage likelihood that the output is doubled when the operation is completed.
-If unset, the chance is 0%.*
+If unset, the chance is 0%.
+This chance is doubled in the MKII Grinder.*
 - `output`: ItemStack With Tag, *optional*
 *The resulting output from the recipe.*